cblackcom/demo-timers/README.md

 ---

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) on  April 1, 2020.

 ## Available Scripts